On this page

 Seamlessly create recruiter and ATS-friendly cover letters following these best formatting practices.

-Use correct naming convention: save your cover letter with a clear and professional name to help hiring managers easily identify who you are.
-We recommend using the following formula, ‘[your full name] - [job title] - Cover letter]’.
+Save cover letters with a clear and professional name to help hiring managers easily identify who you are.
+We recommend using the following formula, ‘[your full name] - [job title] - Cover letter]’ to follow the best cover letter formatting preferences.

 How to format a cover letter in Word